What's all the Fuss About Scientific Integrity?

 Because they're not relevant to the decision being made.
 There's your scenario.
 What do you think?
 Management prerogative or breach of integrity?
 Talk amongst yourselves.
 I'll give you a second to think about it.

-Allen: All right.
+Alan: All right.
 Let's see how you did.
 The question at hand is whether or not this manager is acting with scientific integrity or, put another way.

 If faced with the policy on scientific integrity would this manager be in breach or not of the principles in the policy?
 How many, show of hands, say breach of scientific integrity?